apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 		mydc rm -fv
 		mydc up

 #.
-Once the CDN-in-a-box stack has started, use the aforementioned browser to access traffic portal via the socks proxy on the docker host.
+Once the CDN-in-a-box stack has started, use the aforementioned browser to access Traffic Portal via the socks proxy on the docker host.

 .. seealso:: `The official Docker Compose documentation CLI reference <https://docs.docker.com/compose/reference/>`_ for complete instructions on how to pass service definition files to the ``docker-compose`` executable.